ibexa/documentation-developer/docs/administration/configuration/repository_configuration.md

 You can use only one repository (database) per domain.
 This doesn't prohibit using [different repositories](persistence_cache.md#multi-repository-setup) on different subdomains.
-However, when using URI matching for multisite setup, all SiteAccesses sharing domain also need to share repository.
+However, when you use URI matching for multisite setup, all SiteAccesses sharing domain also need to share repository.
 For example:

 - `ibexa.co` domain can use `ibexa_repo`